travis-ci/docs-travis-ci-com/source/content/docs/user/database-setup.md

 Every Travis CI worker has preinstalled software that's commonly used by the open source developer community.
 Some of the services available are:

-* databases – MySQL, PostgreSQL, SQLite3, MongoDB
+* databases: MySQL, PostgreSQL, SQLite3, MongoDB, CouchDB
-* key-value stores – Redis, Riak, memcached
+* key-value stores: Redis, Riak, memcached
-* messaging systems – RabbitMQ
+* messaging brokers: RabbitMQ
-* node.js, ImageMagick
+* ImageMagick
+* libqt4, xvfb and Firefox for headless browser testing

 You can find the full list of installed software, as well as Ruby engines and versions, in the [worker configuration file][config].
-That file specifies which [recipes from the cookbook][cookbook] are used while building the worker instance.
+That file specifies which [recipes from our cookbooks][cookbooks] are used while building the worker instance.

 Some of these, e.g. node.js and memcached, are either available in the PATH or running on a default port, so no special information about them is required.
 Others, namely databases, may require authentication.

 Here is how to configure your project to use databases in its tests.
-This assumes you have already visited [Build configuration][] documentation.
+This assumes you have already visited [Build configuration][build configuration] documentation.

 ### SQLite3